 Should I ship in a 40-ft or 20-ft container?

 A 20-foot container has half the ocean container capacity of a 40-foot unit; but it costs about 80-90% as much.
 20-ft containers are suitable for heavy cargo because such cargo may hit a max weight limit in a 40-ft container long before the container is even close to full.
 You can still save a little by shipping in a smaller box, so you’ll need to evaluate your specific needs.
 Let’s take an example.
-If you have a shipment of auto parts that weighs 74,000 lbs, you may be able to fit the entire shipment into a 40-foot container, but weight restrictions prevent you from doing so.
+If you have a shipment of auto parts that weighs 74,000 lbs, you may be able to fit the entire shipment with 40ft container dimensions, but weight restrictions prevent you from doing so.
 In this case shipping two 20-ft containers – each loaded with 37,000 lbs of cargo – would be your cheapest option.